 ClearCorrect has a few different pricing models, and you can choose the most cost-effective one for your condition.

 The Unlimited model is the most comprehensive, providing as many aligners and revisions as you need for five years.
 As such, it’s also the most expensive.
 However, if you have a milder condition, you can go with one of their flat-rate plans.
-Mini gives you 12 aligners, One gives you 24, Two gives you 48, and Three gives you 72.
+Mini gives you 12 sets of aligners, One gives you 24, Two gives you 48, and Three gives you 72.
 These plans often cost less than Unlimited, if your dentist offers them.
-Or, you can opt for the Flex plan, where you’ll pay per aligner, potentially saving money if you only need a few.
+Or, you can opt for the Flex plan, where you’ll pay per aligner, potentially saving money if you only need a few sets.

 Many dentists offer payment plans or financing for ClearCorrect, but they often require a credit check.